eartharoid/leekslazylogger/docs/customisation/options.md

 ### timestamp

-- A valid timestamp format.
+- A valid timestamp format, or a function that returns a string.
 Refer to [dtf docs](https://github.com/eartharoid/dtf/#placeholders).
-- Type: string
+- Type: string or function
-- Default: `HH:mm:ss`
+- Default: `'HH:mm:ss'`

 ??? example